 The basic Hawkes process is defined in a probability space $(\Omega, \F, \PP)$.
-There is a strictly increasing sequence of real-valued random variables $\{ \tau_{i,n} \}$, which represent the event times, on the space with countable index $n$.
-Assuming simple counting processes, the probability of two or more events occurring at the same time is zero.
-For practical purposes, only positive $\tau$s are meaningful, however, to define the intensity processes later, non-positive $\tau$s are assumed to also exist conceptually.
+There is a strictly increasing sequence of real-valued random variables $\{ \tau_{i,n} \}$ that represent event times on the space with countable index $n$.
+Assuming simple counting processes, the probability of two or more events occurring simultaneously is zero.
+For practical purposes, only positive $\tau$ values are meaningful.
+However, to define the intensity processes later, nonpositive $\tau$ values are conceptually assumed to exist.

-We use $N_i$ to denote the counting process as a stochastic process, and a random measure,
+We use $N_i$ to denote the counting process as a stochastic process and a random measure